Further evidence of Quasiperiodic Eruptions in a tidal disruption event AT2019vcb by SRG/eROSITA: Introduction

 \section{Introduction}

 X-ray quasi-periodic eruptions (QPE) are dramatic transient events associated with massive black holes in galactic centres.
-They are characterised by strong, repeating flares of soft X-ray emission.
+They are characterised by strong, repeating flares of soft X-ray emission superimposed to a stable thermal-like quiescent level, likely from an accretion flow.
 The observed periods/recurrence times are on the time-scale of 30 minutes to days, with outbursts lasting hours.
 The luminosities achieved are of the order of $10^{42}$--$10^{44}$ \ergps.
 The X-ray spectra are black body-like with typical temperatures of $\sim100-200$ eV.
-More complicated phenomenology has also been observed, such as energy-dependent light curves, stable quiescent state, evolution of temperature, QPE lifetime, recurrence time, and similar observable characteristics (\citealt{Miniutti2019, Chakraborty2021, Arcodia2022, Chakraborty2024, Pasham2024, Giustini2024}).
+More complicated phenomenology has also been observed, such as energy-dependent light curves, evolution of temperature, QPE lifetime, recurrence time, and similar observable characteristics (\citealt{Miniutti2019, Chakraborty2021, Arcodia2022, Chakraborty2024, Pasham2024, Giustini2024}).